 This mythology also conflates space and time.
 So it breeds equal, or perhaps greater, fear of whatever lies beyond the border separating the present from the future.
 Every kind of fundamental change comes to look like a threat from the future invading the safely bounded present.
 The natural response is to protect the status quo, which becomes the mythic equivalent of protecting the nation.
 Of course change is inevitable.
 So the fear provoked by uncertainty becomes the basic foundation of the nation’s life.

 Despite their profound differences, then, the two great mythologies meet in their ultimate result: a society pervaded by a sense of constant threat, insecurity, anxiety, and frustration.
-For those who would rather not live in such a society, the most pragmatic course is to search for new mythologies that avoid these pitfalls.
+For those who would rather not live in such a society, it makes sense to look for a new and better way.